kasulani/shoppinglist_api/README.md

 POST | /shoppinglists/<id>/items | False | Add an Item to a shopping list
 PUT | /shoppinglists/<id>/items/<item_id> | False | Update a shopping list item on a given list DELETE | shoppinglists/<id>/items/<item_id> | False | Delete a shopping list item from a given list
-## Endpoints to create, update, view and delete a shopping list item